8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] -------- CALENDAR --------
-- [x] time presets - service appointment setter
 - [ ] chart filter - end of day reports, reports, leaderboasrd, sales stats
 - [ ] need to create action and add forms to on drop and such for service calendar
 - [ ] redo service right sidebar
 - [ ] neeed to add communications abilties to mobile sales dashboard
 - [ ] client setter
-- [x] /workOrder/calendar/:workOrderId for setting initial appointment to mechanic use time preset
-- [x] for service calendar for service writer, use with time presets, but put the presets in the footer x the amount of mechanices, first col would be tech 1 second col would be tech 2 so they can see all of their techs appts at once and have the workorder display on the right side the full length so they can quickly roll through events